Disaster Zone Incentives

 Knowing your Options

-The tax credits for businesses affected by hurricanes and wildfires can be material, depending on a number of quantitative and qualitative factors.
+The tax credits for businesses affected by hurricanes and wildfires and other disasters can be material, depending on a number of quantitative and qualitative factors.

 Beyond the Legislation